influxdata/telegraf/plugins/inputs/mqtt_consumer/README.md

   # insecure_skip_verify = false

   ## Client trace messages
-  ## When set to true, the MQTT client's messages are printed to stdout.
-These
+  ## When set to true, and debug mode enabled in the agent settings, the MQTT
+  ## client's messages are included in telegraf logs.
+These messages are very
-  ## messages are very noisey, but essential for debugging issues.
+  ## noisey, but essential for debugging issues.
   # client_trace = false

   ## Data format to consume.